 Connect to Office 365 services

-For easy access, place script in root volume (c:\), and call from any directory.
-The script will prompt for credentials by default, but if you want to suppress prompt and store credentials in the script (not-secure) there is a section to do so – this can be helpful with Office 365 lab environments.
+For easy access, place script in a folder near root volume (c:\Scripts), and call from any directory.
+The script will prompt for credentials by default, but if you want to suppress prompt and store credentials in the script or call from secure file, there is a section to do so – this can be helpful with Office 365 lab environments.
+Here is sample output.

-Please download script from this link: connect_v5.3
+Download script from this link: connect_v5.8.2